lrnecgcysiam/ideal-octo-disco/posts/secondpost.md

 You can put your site together yourself entirely for free or hire a webdeveloper for the price of one month of service from a service like Bluehost or Squarespace.
 If you wanted to later use these services you COULD.
 You should never be locked into something just because you paid for months in advance.

+# If you would like for me to create another blog post on a tutorial on getting this done just drop a message on my email at lrnecgysiam@gmail.com